-Australia's Indigenous peoples have common law rights to their traditional land and waters established by the Native Title Act in 1993.
+Australia's Aboriginal peoples have common law rights to their traditional land and waters.

 Read more on the Native Title Act 1993.

 Where it has been legally recognised, native title gives Aboriginal people the right to:

 - visit places of cultural importance.

 Native title exists over pastoral land.
 It does not exist over Northern Territory (NT) freehold land or Crown land used for public:

 All applications to explore or mine on native title affected land are subject to the processes laid out in the Native Title Act 1993.

 Read more on exploration and mining on native title affected land.

 Last updated: 07 September 2020

 Share this page:URL copied!